How do I use Splunk with Wasabi?

 As a result, we should see:

-We should also be able to see it listed within Wasabi WebUI also.
+We should also be able to see it listed within the Wasabi Console.

 grep S3Client /opt/splunk/var/log/splunk/splunkd-utility.log

-2. Now that we have verified connectivity, we can add this remote storage to a provisioned index.
-In this case, the index was also called wasabi.
-We need to mount the volume under the wasabi index stanza in indexes.conf
+Now that we have verified connectivity, we can add this remote storage to a provisioned index.
+In our example, the index is called “syslog”.
+We need to mount the volume under the syslog index stanza in indexes.conf.

 maxTotalDataSizeMB = 512000